AndrChr0/assignment-2---css-games-group_4/README.md

 ## Which technology is used

-the project is developed using pure CSS/SASS and HTML and is hosted on GitHub.
+The project is developed using pure CSS/SASS and HTML and is hosted on GitHub.

 ## Who are the creators/maintainers